capelio/magpie/README.md

 ### db.create(data _object_ [, callback]);

-- creating without an ID
-- creating with an ID

 Magpie is happy to generate IDs for you via [node-uuid's](https://github.com/broofa/node-uuid) `uuid.v4()` method.
 If you'd like to supply your own IDs, go for it.
 Just include an `id` property on your `data` object.

 ### db.get([id _string_ | query _object_, ] callback);